intern-space-program/avionics/nav/README.md

 ## Use Instructions
 In the F2019 semester, the vehicle has the following set of sensors on board, with the specified data used:
 - GPS
-    - x, y, z position
+    - latitude, longitude, altitude (LLA) position
 - IMU
     - x, y, z conservative acceleration (includes gravity)
     - x, y, z non-conservative acceleration (gravity subtracted)